poeqic/qic/README.md

 QIC is trade search tool (as of 0.2) that aims to allow Path of Exile players to have an in-game item search tool.
 It features searching by search terms (or terms) like "50life 60res 4L boots".

 It monitors the Path of Exile client log file for commands typed in-game and uses AHK to display an On-Screen Display (OSD).
 Commands can be extended or modified via .txt files in terms directory.
-Commands work when typed in all Chat Channels except the following: "Global", "Trade", "Whisper".
+Commands work when typed in all Chat Channels except the following: `"Global"`, `"Trade"`, `"Whisper"`.
 This is subject to changes.

 [Go to screenshots.](#screenshots)